 Because we are all DIFFERENT!!!

-Now this is blatantly obvious, and you and everyone else already know that.
+Now this is blatantly obvious, and you and everyone else already knows that.
 Strangely though, when it comes to diets, supplements, health and exercise programs etc, most people (and experts) tend to search for some universal remedy that is right for everyone.
 Ridiculous!
 The fundamental aspect is a comprehensive system of understanding of how we are all different and most importantly, what specific foods, exercise and daily/seasonal routines are right/balancing for you.
 The ancient & eternal science of Ayurveda does just that, through its timeless understanding of what's called 'the doshas'.
-The Ayurvedic Doshas According to Ayurveda each one of us is comprised of a unique mix of three mind/body principles which are responsible for our 'unique' physical, mental and emotional characteristics.
+According to Ayurveda each one of us is comprised of a unique mix of three mind/body principles which are responsible for our 'unique' physical, mental and emotional characteristics.
 These doshas are the 'governing principles' of 'Intelligence' that literally govern everything in the universe and therefore each one of us, including you!

 The doshas are far more fundamental than the humours of the body (or anything 'physical').
 They are literally the 'intelligence' that underlies all the structure and function in the universe.
 You can't literally see or touch the doshas though you can see their expressions.
 So always view the doshas as the principles of 'intelligence' that run your body - they are not a physical part of your body as such.